vinooMj/My-Blockchain-Notes/filecoin.md

 Dataverse/Data-centric DAOs: Now we can create DAOs where members can collectively take decisions on how to manage important data.
 Time capsules: You can lock particular information for a certain period of time.

+Filecoin is 4000x cheaper than AWS S3.

+It’s got ~30 EXABYTES of cloud storage capacity.

+That’s 2% of the entire global data center storage capacity.

+It is a $100M ARR network.

+This is just one example of DePIN in action - and with cloud costs on peoples mind, how can they ignore Filecoin?

+Filecoin also provides these unique benefits:
+- Nobody can shut your data off
+- Insane redundancy not possible with multicloud
+- Global availability